-Pentecostalism is one of the fastest-growing movements, not just in the Protestant tradition, but in the history of Christianity.
+Pentecostalism is one of the fastest-growing movements, not just in the Protestant tradition but in the history of Christianity.
 The movement started over 100 years ago in America but has quickly circled the globe.
-Though many people have had a good experience with Pentecostalism, not everyone has.
+Unfortunately, though many people have had a good experience with Pentecostalism, not everyone has.

-An Ex-Pentecostal is someone who used to be a Pentecostal but has left the tradition.
+An Ex-Pentecostal used to be a Pentecostal but has left the tradition.
 Former Pentecostals may still be professing Christians who are committed to a new denomination or church, or they may have left Christianity altogether.
 There are different reasons why people leave Pentecostalism.

 Why do some Pentecostals leave their churches to attend non-Pentecostal churches?
 Why do some Pentecostals leave Christianity altogether?
 Keep reading to learn the answers to these questions and others.